Joe Rafferty (Maine politician)

 Joseph Rafferty Jr. (born 1955) is an American educator, high school gridiron football coach, and Democratic politician from Maine.
 Rafferty has been the head coach of the Kennebunk High School Rams football team since 1979 and is currently serving his first term in the Maine Senate representing District 34, which consists of Kennebunk, Wells, Acton, Lebanon, North Berwick, and part of Berwick.
 Rafferty was born in 1955 and grew up in Woburn, Massachusetts.
 He attended Springfield College, graduated in 1977 and began teaching and coaching at Kennebunk High School in 1978.
 As an educator, he was active in the teachers' unions and helped negotiate contracts on their behalf.
 He retired from full-time teaching in 2018 but continues to coach football.
-Rafferty was elected to the Maine Senate in 2020 and is currently serving his first term.
+Rafferty was first elected to the Maine Senate in 2020.

 Early life, education & teaching career

 Rafferty was born in 1955 in Woburn, Massachusetts, one of six children.
 His father worked in a tannery and as a postal worker, and his mother was a homemaker and school cafeteria worker.
 His first job was at Woburn's Spence Farm as a teenager, and he attended Springfield College and graduated with a degree in physical education in 1977.
 He was the first person in his family to graduate from college.

 Rafferty was first hired to a teaching and coaching job in Foxborough that fell through in late summer, and he drove to Maine to interview at Kennebunk High School having never been to Maine before.
 He began teaching and coaching at Kennebunk High School in 1978 and was the assistant football coach for one year before taking over as head coach in 1979.
 Rafferty was on the teachers' union executive board and negotiating team and retired from full-time teaching in 2018, although he continues to coach, substitute teach and drive buses for the school district.

 On October 4, 2019, Rafferty won his 200th game as head coach of the Kennebunk Rams.
 As of the end of the 2020 season, he has a record of 204-177, a 1991 state championship and three trips to the championship game in 1999, 2013 and 2016.